 Progress within the nursing sequence of the baccalaureate nursing program will be monitored, in part, by the student's participation in a series of standardized assessment tests in partial fulfillment of requirements in courses at each level of the nursing curriculum.
 Additionally, completion of the requirements for NUR 424 includes mandatory attendance at sessions dedicated to NCLEX-RN readiness for the graduating senior.
 This set of assessments, provides the student with learning tools, non-proctored and proctored testing useful in gauging learning success, and content mastery.
-Each student must achieve a minimum of 50% on the proctored exam version for the respective course.
-If a minimum of 50% is not achieved on first testing of the proctored exam, in order to progress, the student must take, and if necessary repeat, the non-proctored version of the exam until a minimum score of 60% is achieved.
+Each Each student must achieve at a minimum the National program norm on the proctored exam version for the respective course.
+If the National program norm minimum is not achieved on the first testing of the proctored exam, in order to progress, the student must take, and if necessary repeat, the non-proctored and/or proctored version of the exam until the National program norm minimum score is achieved.